microservices-demo/microservices-demo/deploy/swarmkit/README.md

 /vagrant/start-swarmkit-services.sh
 ```

-This will spawn all the services composing weave-socks app and expose the application on port 3000
+This will spawn all the services composing weave-socks app and expose the application on 192.168.11.10:3000
+Since the front-end is run in ```--mode global``` it will be available on all nodes.